-In 2005, we initiated a long-term study of vegetation dynamics in relation to changes in underlying environmental drivers, especially hydrology, along the MP-S gradient.
-The broader goal of the study is to assess the impact of Everglades restoration activities on plant communities along the gradient, and to detect any shifts in position and attributes of boundaries between those communities.
+In 2005, we initiated a long-term study of vegetation dynamics in relation to changes in under lying environmental drivers, especially hydrology, along the MP-S gradient.
+The broader goal of the study is to assess the impact of Everglades restoration activities on plant communities along the gradient, and to detect any shift in position and attributes of boundaries between those communities.
 The study is conducted on five transects that extend across SRS into adjacent marl prairies.
-Shark Slough portions of transects overlap with transects that were established and sampled under different sponsorship in 1998-2000, providing the prospect of assessing long-term temporal change in vegetation in those areas.
+Shark Slough portions of the transects over lap transects that were established and sampled under different sponsorship in 1998-2000, providing the prospect of assessing long-term temporal change in vegetation in those areas.

 In this study, our specific objectives were, i) to characterize recent vegetation composition along the marl prairie-slough gradient, and ii) to assess changes in vegetation in both the Shark Slough and marl prairie portions of the transects over a seventeen-year period (1999-2016).
-We hypothesized that variation in vegetation composition along the MP-S gradient is driven primarily by hydrology, i.e., the duration and depth of flooding.
-We also hypothesized that Shark River Slough vegetation follows the temporal trend in hydrologic regimes, causing species composition to move toward assemblages more indicative of relatively dry conditions during the last fifteen years.
-In addition, in compliance with differential water management goals on the east and west sides of SRS, we hypothesized that marl prairie vegetation would follow the spatially differentiated temporal trend in hydrologic regimes.
-We expected vegetation in the eastern portion of the marl prairie to change toward a wetter character during 2006-2016, and vegetation in the western prairies to shift toward a drier type.
+We hypothesized that variation in vegetation composition along the MP-S gradient is mainly driven by hydrology, i.e. duration and depth of flooding.
+We also hypothesized that Shark River Slough vegetation follows the temporal trend in hydrologic regimes, and over the last fifteen years has changed in species composition toward assemblages more indicative of relatively dry conditions.
+In addition, in compliance with the differential water management goals on both sides of SRS, we hypothesized that marl prairie vegetation follows the spatially differentiated temporal trend in hydrologic regimes, and over the ten years (2006-2016) vegetation in eastern portion of marl will change toward a wetter character while vegetation in the western marl prairies would shift toward a drier type.